Home / Comparisons / Rocket Languages vs Babbel

 Before discussing the strengths and weaknesses of each app, let’s quickly cover cost.

-Babbel uses a pretty classic subscription model which is fairly affordable.
-They offer three different subscription options:
+Babbel uses a pretty classic subscription model, which is fairly affordable.
+They offer three different plans:

-In addition, for those looking to learn two or three languages, or perhaps knowing you want long term access, Babbel also offers a one-time purchase, lifetime plan.
-That costs around $300 and includes access to all Babbel languages.
+In addition, for those looking to learn two or three languages, or anyone who wants long-term access, Babbel also offers a one-time purchase, lifetime plan.
+That costs around $300 after discounts and includes access to all Babbel languages.

 Babbel Spanish dashboard